FullStaQD/architecture/docs/10_quality_requirements.md

 In this section, we want to describe these goals in more detail and want to present some scenarios, in which they are needed.

 ## Quality Requirements Overview {#_quality_requirements_overview}
 We sort the quality requirements after the arc42 design (https://quality.arc42.org/qualities/).
 Afterwards, we present the scenarios that can appear in the reference architecture, and we define which quality goal needs to be fulfilled in each scenario.
+We use "reference architecture" to define the quality goals of the concept and "architecture" for the realization of such an architecture.

 ### Efficient